 Through collaborative efforts with community volunteers, human services agencies, corporations and faith communities, the Severe Weather Network is committed to the development of a facility providing year-round 24 hour emergency shelter services with access to on-site case management for homeless adults in Livingston County, MI.

 Structure of the SWN

 The Severe Weather Network (SWN) is a non-profit, 501c3, which operates a nightly Severe Weather Center (SWC).
-Due to Covid19, we are unable to provide shelter in a group setting.
-However, we are creating alternative plans to assist individuals in our county who are experiencing homelessness.
+Due to Covid-19, we are unable to provide shelter in a group setting.
+However, we have created alternative plans to assist individuals in our county who are experiencing homelessness.

 Homelessness in Livingston County

 Homelessness is defined as individuals living outside, in tents or cars, as well as individuals not able to maintain their housing situation and are forced to stay with friends, and/or extended family members.
 Currently, in Livingston County, MI, 14,580 individuals are “food insecure” (lacking enough nutritious food for a healthy life) and 10,940 individuals are living below the federal poverty level (2016 census est.).